Epistemic injustice: Hermeneutical injustice

+Willful hermeneutical injustice

 Willful hermeneutical injustice can occur on an individual basis, however it can also become institutionalized in policy.
 For example, philosophers Henry Lara-Steidel and Winston C. Thompson argue that American laws that ban the teaching of "divisive concepts" such as Critical Race Theory in high schools constitutes willful hermeneutical injustice.
 In their paper "Epistemic injustice?
 Banning ‘critical race theory’, ‘divisive topics’, and ‘embedded racism’ in the classroom", they argue that the lessons that are prohibited under these laws were created in an effort to expand the hermeneutical resources and standards of credibility to include the perspectives and experiences of people of color and other marginalized groups.
 Therefore, they argue that the act of banning these resources from being taught constitutes willful ignorance from the privileged groups advocating for such laws.

-Misrepresentation of Marginalized Experiences as a Consequence of Epistemic Injustice
+Misrepresentation of experiences

 In cases where individuals or groups experience epistemic injustice, they are denied the ability to speak on their own behalf in a way that is deemed credible.
 As a result, their history and experiences will be shared by others that have been assigned epistemic authority, which is most often those that are socially and political privileged.
 Philosopher Linda Martín Alcoff argues that this can be dangerous, as one's relation to the people for whom they are speaking will impact the way in which they view and represent them.
 In her paper "The Problem of Speaking for Others", she explains that when one speaks on behalf of a person, even including themselves, they are creating a representation of that person’s needs, desires, and overall self-conception.
 This representation rests upon the speaker’s interpretation of the experiences and characteristics of the person that is the subject of their speech, and the way that they advocate for such an individual will be inherently impacted by this interpretation.

 While this interpretation may be inaccurate in many different cases of speaking for oneself or on behalf of others, Alcoff finds it imminently important to understand how instances of a socially and politically privileged group speaking on behalf of a marginalized group can be uniquely dangerous.
 In such situations, the marginalized group will often be misrepresented by the speakers, who will subconsciously perceive them as lesser in some way given their social positioning.
 Even in cases where the privileged individual considers themself an advocate for a group without the same privileges, their perspective on such a group will be largely mediated by their relative social positioning.
-Given how such privileged groups are most often the majority group, the representation of such a marginalized group that they may offer will be unable to be separated from their inability to fit within prevailing social norms, leaving them to be perpetually described by their “otherness” and its consequences.
+Given how such privileged groups are most often the majority group, the representation of such a marginalized group that they may offer will be unable to be separated from their inability to fit within prevailing social norms, leaving them to be perpetually described by their "otherness" and its consequences.